SYe-hub/SYe-hub.github.io/_pages/about.md

 I received my Ph.D. in 2024 from the School of Electronic Information and Communications at Huazhong University of Science and Technology (HUST), supervised by Prof.<a href="http://bmal.hust.edu.cn/info/1005/1091.htm" title=""> Xinge You</a>

-My research interest covers computer vision and machine learning.
+My research interests cover computer vision and machine learning.
 I have published over 10 peer-reviewed papers, most of which appear in top-tier conferences and journals, such as TNNLS, TCSVT, PR, and ACM MM.
-In recent years, I primarily focused on fine-grained visual analysis and camouflaged object detection, with a commitment to applying them to challenging scenarios such as few-shot and open-set.
+In recent years, I have primarily focused on fine-grained visual analysis and camouflaged object detection, with a commitment to applying them to challenging scenarios such as few-shot learning and open-set learning.
 My current goal is to explore the potential of diffusion models in perceiving, understanding, creating, and interacting with multimodal scenes.